CiwPython/Ciw/docs/Features/server_schedules.rst

 Assign Work Schedules for Servers
 =================================

-ASQ allows users to assign cyclic work schedules to servers at each service centre.
+Ciw allows users to assign cyclic work schedules to servers at each service centre.
 An example cyclic work schedule may look like this:

 	+-------------------+---------+---------+---------+---------+---------+---------+